 Strong hair roots and scalp means thick, manageable and shiny locks.
 Yoghurt is known for strengthening the roots of your hair and eventually promoting hair growth.

-Split ends too have a bad effect on hair preventing the proper growth and shine.
+Split ends too have a bad effect on the hair, preventing the proper growth and shine.
 Yoghurt can prevent your hair from such damages caused due to stress, pollution, harsh water and chemical treatments.

 Take some yoghurt, castor oil and cream.
 Apply the paste with the brush on your roots and hair.
 Let it remain for half an hour and then wash off with tepid water.
 Repeat the process once a week.
 This mixture will not only relieve you from split ends but will also confer your hair with a gorgeous lustre.

-You can have the yoghurt plain with your chapattis or rice, or you can go for lassi (sweet) or buttermilk (salty chaach) as a stress buster or mood lifters.
-You can go for yoghurt and mony lassi as well for the clear stomach.
+You can have the plain dahi, curd or yoghurt with your chapattis or rice, or you can go for lassi (sweet) or buttermilk (salty chaach) as a stress buster or mood lifters.
+You can go for yoghurt and mony lassi as well for a clear stomach.
 So, now you have a reason to have yoghurt with every meal.

-So girls, it’s time to give your hair a much-needed yoghurt treatment with pointers we have rolled out for you.
-Do let us know if you find these as great ideas to treat your hair for growth issues.
-Drop your comments below and do let us know more about hair problems and growth.
+So, girls, it's time to give your hair a much-needed yoghurt treatment with pointers we have rolled out for you.
+Do let us know if you find these ideas effective enough to combat your hair woes.
+Drop your comments below and do let us know about your experience!